grafana/phlare/docs/sources/operators-guide/configure-agent/language-support/go_push.md

 go get github.com/pyroscope-io/client/pyroscope
 ```

-Note: If you'd prefer to use Pull mode you can find those docs here.
+Note: If you'd prefer to use Pull mode you can do so using the Grafana Agent.

 Then add the following code to your application: